CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/EX2-task6-s10-1.png)

-   > **Note**: If you don't see it in the transaction logs entry, continue selecting refresh every 10-15 seconds until it appears.
+   > **Note**: It can take a few minutes to show the transaction logs entry.
+Try selecting refresh every 10-15 seconds until it appears.

 1. Continue selecting **Refresh**, and you should see the **WideWorldImportersLog.trn** status change to **Uploaded**.